Rasika65/GymMVC/Project Guide.md

 * <b>Home</b> </br>
 There are two basic modules in this system as describe briefly in below.
 Based on user privileges access to application features is granted.</br>
 o	<b>Administrative module:</b>
-</br>This user is an admin type who has full rights on the system.</br>
+</br>This Module will be accessible to system users with <b>"Admin"</b> role.
+Admin role has full rights on the system.</br>
 o	<b>User module:</b>
-</br>This is a normal level of user who will be very few number of functionality of website.
+</br>This Module will be accessible to system users with <b>"User"</b> role.
+User role will have aceess to limited functionality of system.
 <h1 align="center">
 	<img src="MyGym/Images/Project Guide/AdminDashboard.png" alt="GymMVC" width="80%">
 </h1>